rigojr/jsnad/README.md

   - To be passed to an `object` representation in javascript is mandatory to use `JSON.parse` and the `data` property need to be passed to `Buffer.from` before complete the `deserializing`.
 - When `array` numbers is being passed to a `Buffer.from` they are converted to the corresponding byte values.

+# Working with Streams
+- Streams facilitate high volume data processing without requiring exorbitant compute resources.
+As an abstraction, streams also provide an ergonomic benefit, supporting the decoupling of application logic around real time data using a functional programming paradigm.
+- `Node` have 6 constructors for creating streams: `Stream`, `Readable`, `Writable`, `Duplex`, `Transform` and `PassThrough`.
+- Node core APIs like `process`, `net`, `http`, `fs` and `child_process` expose streams created with these constructors.
+- The main events emitted by various `Stream` are: `data`, `end`, `finish`, `close` and `error`.
+  - `finish` is emitted by `Writable` when there si nothing left to write.
+  - `close` and `error` events are common to all streams.
+- There are tow `Stream` modes: `Binary` and `Object` streams.
+  - Its mode is determinate by its `objectMode` option when the stream is instantiated.
+The default mode is `false` meaning is binary.
+  - Binary mode streams only read or write `Buffer` instances.
+  - Object mode streams can read or write JS Objects and all primitives except `null`.

+## Readable Streams
+- It could be used to read a file, data from incoming HTTP request or user input from a command prompt.
+- It inherits from the `Stream` which inherits from the `EventEmitter`.
+For that reason, readable stream are event emitters.
+- As soon data became available, readable stream emits `data` event.
+- `Readable.from` utility sets `objectMode` to true by default.

+## Writable Streams
+- It could be used to write a file, write data to an HTTP response or write to the terminal.
+- Writable streams are event emitters.
+- `decodeStrings` option can be set to `false` to avoid convert `string` to `buffer` before it becomes `chunk` to be written.
+  - This will only allow `string` or `buffer` to be written to the stream, any other javascript value will result in an error.
+- If `string` and any other javascript value want to be supported, `objectMode` set to `true` can do it.

 ## Commands
 - `node -v` `node --version`
 - `npm - v` `npm --version`